-I live an hour from NYC, with my wife/high-school sweetheart and a greyhound.
-My main other interest is helping other humans irrespective of who they are or where they live in the most cost-effective way possible (i.e. the classic flavor of effective altruism as practiced by Givewell).
-While I have zero political aspirations, I am also spending a lot more time thinking about the US political backdrop because I really like living here.
-My grandparents were holocaust survivors and I don’t take anything for granted.
-I have recently supported the Voter Participation Center (non-profit with a focus on getting young people, minorities, and unmarried women to vote) and I also love what the Forward Party is trying to build.
+I live an hour from NYC with my wife/high school sweetheart and a greyhound.
+My main other interest is helping other humans irrespective of who they are or where they live in the most cost-effective way possible (i.e., the classic flavor of effective altruism as practiced by Givewell).
+While I have zero political aspirations, I am also spending a lot more time thinking about the U.S. political backdrop because I really like living here.
+My grandparents were Holocaust survivors, and I don’t take anything for granted.
+I have recently supported the Voter Participation Center (a non-profit focused on getting young people, minorities, and unmarried women to vote), and I also love what the Forward Party is trying, but struggling to build.

 jasonrotenberg@gmail.com